satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image01.png
    :align: center
    :alt:
 Figure 2.
-A snapshot from the web interface of a pull request of the NiPyPE (nipy.org/nipype) project on GitHub, demonstrating part of a discussion thread, inline commenting of code (for line 98) as well as updates on code changes taking place as a function of the discussion.
+A snapshot from the web interface of a request to merge code into the NiPyPE (nipy.org/nipype) project on GitHub, demonstrating part of a discussion thread, inline commenting of code (for line 98) as well as updates on code changes taking place as a function of the discussion.

-Indeed, the purpose of these systems mirror the purpose of scientific review to increase the clarity, reproducibility and correctness of works that enter the canon.
-While no journals provide a platform for performing for such open and distributed review, the Frontiers journals do provide an interactive discussion forum for authors and reviewers to improve the quality of a submission after an initial closed review.
-In GitHub, code is available for everyone to view and for registered GitHub members to comment on and report issues using an interactive web interface.
+Indeed, the purpose of these systems mirror the purpose of scientific review -- to increase the clarity, reproducibility and correctness of works that enter the canon.
+While no journals provide a platform for performing such open and distributed review, the Frontiers journals do provide an interactive, but non-public discussion forum for authors and reviewers to improve the quality of a submission after an initial closed review.
+In GitHub, code is available for everyone to view and for registered GitHub members to comment on and report issues on using an interactive web interface.
 The interface combines a discussion forum that allows inserting comments on any given line of code together with a mechanism for accepting new updates to the code that fix unresolved issues or address reviewer comments (an example is shown in Figure 2).
 These interactive discussions become part of a permanent and open log of the project.

 .. figure:: images/image05.png
    :align: center